Customise Consent Preferences

 Now, my brother is striking poses in photos, showing off his fashion sense, and my sister is talking about the next hairstyle she wants to try.
 It leaves me wondering when life started getting this complicated for kids.

 To me, they are still the younger versions of themselves, the ones I used to argue with, who cried and wailed when they didn’t want to do chores.
-I still picture the little kids I used to bathe in the evenings, chasing them around the house during their playful mischief.

 For context, they’re twins.
 But somehow, I still expect them to stay frozen in time as the versions of themselves I left behind.
-I know it’s impossible to happen, but….
-Is this how parents feel when their kids grow up?

 Time slips away so quickly and one can’t help but feel like they’re missing out most especially when they are abroad or away from home.